kastel-security/polyas-core3-second-device-verification/README.md

 npm run t
 ```

-### Testing with a Real Instance
+## Configuration of an Election Instance
-For testing the application against a real Polyas instance, open ``.env.development`` and set ``VITE_BACKEND`` to the URL of your instance or a proxy to your instance.
+For testing the application against a real election instance, open ``.env.development`` and set ``VITE_BACKEND`` to the URL of your instance or a proxy to your instance.
 Set ``VITE_FINGERPRINT`` to the election fingerprint of the election running on your Polyas instance.
 If the URL provided by the instance for the individual (second device) verification links to a localhost port other than 4300, open ``package.json`` and change the line
 ```bash